Sign in

 API 623 Standard Summary

-The API 623 standard covers the requirements for globe valve used in the downstream refinery industry for oil and gas.
+The API 623 standard covers the requirements for globe valves used in the downstream refinery industry for oil and gas.
 Specifically, the standard specifies a thicker walled construction and mandates low emission performance unless otherwise specified when compared against ASME B16.34 valves.
-The standard specifies the design feature requirements, testing requirements, material requirements of these valves along with some additional documentation, packaging, and information requirements.
+The standard outlines the design feature requirements, testing requirements, material requirements of these valves, along with additional documentation, packaging, and information requirements.

-With competitive price and timely delivery, LEFLOW sincerely hope to be your supplier and partner.
+With competitive prices and timely delivery, LEFLOW sincerely hopes to be your supplier and partner.

 Standard Basic Information